ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.markdown

 ## Sensor

-Now we need to add two new "sensors" that format the input slider values and the current time to make them easier to compare.
+Now we need to add new "sensors" that format the input slider values and the current time to make them easier to compare.
 There are several steps:

-1. Locate the `sensor:` line in your `configuration.yaml` file.
-The code will go below this line.
+1. Locate the `sensor:` line in your *configuration.yaml* file.
+The new code will go below this line.
 2. If there is an exisiting sensor such as `platform: yr`, add a dash and a space before it to begin a list (i.e., it should change to `- platform: yr`).
-3. Copy the code below on the next line:
+3. Paste the code for the new sensors on the next line.
+The code is shown below:

 <div class="highlighter-rouge"><pre class="highlight"><code>  - platform: time_date
     display_options: